fatiyildiz/AWS---Cloud-Infrastructure/README.md

 - Lambda Function configuration

-- Get Certificate with AWS Certification Manager Configuration
+- Get a Certificate with AWS Certification Manager Configuration

 - AWS Cloudfront Configuration

 - Route 53 Configuration

-- Git & Github for Version Control System
+- Git & GitHub for Version Control System

 ### At the end of the project, students will be able to;

-- Construct VPC environment with whole components like public and private subnets, route tables and managing their routes, internet Gateway, NAT Instance.
+- Construct a VPC environment with whole components like public and private subnets, route tables and managing their routes, Internet Gateway, and NAT Instance.

-- Apply web programming skills, importing packages within Python Django Framework
+- Apply web programming skills, importing packages within the Python Django Framework

 - Configure connection to the `MySQL` database.

-- Demonstrate bash scripting skills using `user data` section within launch template to install and setup Blog web application on EC2 Instance.
+- Demonstrate bash scripting skills using the `user data` section within launch template to install and set up the Blog web application on EC2 Instance.

 - Create a Lambda function using S3, Lambda and DynamoDB table.

-- Demonstrate their configuration skills of AWS VPC, EC2 Launch Templates, Application Load Balancer, ALB Target Group, ALB Listener, Auto Scaling Group, S3, RDS, Cloudfront, Route 53.
+- Demonstrate their configuration skills of AWS VPC, EC2 Launch Templates, Application Load Balancer, ALB Target Group, ALB Listener, Auto Scaling Group, S3, RDS, CloudFront, Route 53.

-- Apply git commands (push, pull, commit, add etc.) and Github as Version Control System.
+- Apply git commands (push, pull, commit, add, etc.) and GitHub as a Version Control System.

 ## Steps to Solution